 As an organization grows, so does the amount of data it stores, either from information it creates on its own, or from an aggregation of data from multiple sources.
 From a business operations perspective, trying to glean useful information from terabytes worth of data in a quick and expedient way can become challenging as the amount of data grows, or if multiple, complex joins are needed.

-A global news organization discovered this fact several years ago as they were attempting to query information from their existing EC2 data stores in addition to being able to query from S3 stored in JSON format as well as from AWS Kinesis Firehose streaming data service.
-Their SQL queries were becoming more and more complex and the time to get results back were increasing based on the complexity of the query and due in no small part to the need for the client to scale clusters to accommodate the more expensive SQL queries.
+A global news organization discovered this fact several years ago as they were attempting to query information from their existing EC2 data stores, in addition to being able to query from S3 stored in JSON format, as well as from AWS Kinesis Firehose streaming data service.
+Their SQL queries were becoming more and more complex and the time to get results back was increasing based on the complexity of the query and the need for the client to scale clusters to accommodate the more expensive SQL queries.

 The two issues at the top of the client’s list of concerns were a combination of performance and cost.
 The more complex the query, the costlier the use of resources needed to perform that query and the latency of the delivered results.

 Once ClearScale had evaluated the data schema and queries the client was planning to use, it was quickly apparent that the solution to the client’s issues was implementing the AWS Athena, a serverless querying technology that allows customers to query large data sources without the need for managing servers or data warehouses.
 Based on ANSI standard SQL, and using standard formats such as CSV, JSON, ORC, Avro, and Parquet, Athena is built to allow a user to point to specific datasets in their Amazon S3 instance, configure the schema they would like to use, and then quickly execute queries with Athena’s built-in query editor.